 Disney and NBCUniversal launched similar claims, arguing Midjourney diverts consumers from licensed products while profiting through monthly subscriptions ranging from $10 to $120.
 The studios seek either Midjourney’s profits or statutory damages up to $150,000 per infringed work.

-The risk is top of mind for enterprises: 52% of IT professionals cite intellectual property infringement as a leading genAI concern, yet only 25% were actively working to mitigate against it, per EMARKETER.
+The risk is top of mind for enterprises: 52% of IT professionals cite intellectual property infringement as a leading genAI concern, yet only 25% were actively working to mitigate against it.

-More than half (53%) of marketers already use image generators like Midjourney for social media, and creators are quickly diversifying into AI-driven visuals and video.
-The gap between adoption and safeguards suggests legal clashes will multiply before regulatory clarity arrives.
+More than half (53%) of marketers already use image generators like Midjourney for social media, and creators are quickly expanding into AI-driven visuals and video.
+Yet the gap between rapid adoption and limited safeguards suggests legal clashes will multiply before regulatory clarity arrives.